 Is the Blue Lagoon in Iceland Worth It?

-Iceland’s most famous attraction has its lovers and its haters, and not much in between.
+One of the most famous attractions in Iceland has its lovers and its haters, and not much in between.

 Before heading to Iceland, I asked Thrifty Traveler followers: Is the Blue Lagoon worth the price, and does it live up to its hype?
 I got tons of answers on both sides of the spectrum, so I had to find out for myself.